 You might notice that inside you, your inner child is like a scared child trying to hide.

 Breath-work can be a great way to take back control by getting our sense of self back into the body and getting balanced and grounded.
-Often we will not breath effectively or efficiently when we are anxious.
+Often we will not breathe effectively or efficiently when we are anxious.

-Learning how to communicate effectively can really help to relieve anxious feelings, as the feelings are often based on what we believe or imagine rather than reality.
+Learning how to communicate effectively can help to relieve anxious feelings, as the feelings are often based on what we believe or imagine rather than reality.
 When we learn to ask with confidence, for what we need, this can help to shift anxiety.

 This can lead to beliefs and presumptions about ourselves and others in our current environment.

 Sometimes they may be partly true, but often it is a projection.

 By speaking to those around us that we trust about our concerns and needs, can help to breakdown the disempowering panic symptoms.
 As we will often come up with new ways of being and working through this process.

 Most of us don’t think a lot about how we communicate until we come to some sort of self-development work.
 When we do, we often find we tend to communicate in one or two ways that often happen unconsciously a lot of the time.